yodrew/yodrew.github.io/f/wireless.md

     5. Loss of Hair
     6. Brittleness of Hair
     7. Sensations of Buzzing Vibrations, Pulsations, and Tickling About the Head and Ears
-    8. Copious Perspiration, Salivation, and Protrusion of Tonpue
+    8. Copious Perspiration, Salivation, and Protrusion of Tongue
     9. Changes in the Operation of Implanted Cardiac Pacemakers
     10. Changes in Circadian Rhythms